linode/docs/docs/guides/applications/configuration-management/ansible/deploy-web-server-and-more-with-ansible/index.md

 ## Configure Ansible managed nodes.

 ### 1. Send setup script, `ansibleMN_setup.sh` to each managed node.
 Create a password file to use in the next step.
 Use the same root password you used when creating these Linodes.
-This step is done so you will not have to enter the root password 4 times, while the loop runs in the next step.

     echo 'yourrootpassword' > ~/.ssh/file